 What Are Stimulants?

-According to the National Institute on Drug Abuse, depressants are prescribed medications that include sedatives, hypnotic’s, and tranquilizers.
-These medications are categorized to slow down the activity of your brain.
-Central nervous system (CNS) depressants are medications that are prescribed for treating anxiety, panic, acute stress and sleep disorders.
+According to the Drug Enforcement Agency (DEA), depressants are prescribed medications, including sedatives, hypnotics, and tranquilizers.
+These medications slow down brain activity.
+Central nervous system (CNS) depressants are often prescribed to treat anxiety, panic, acute stress, and sleep disorders.
 Sedatives slow the nervous system enabling sleep for insomniacs.
-Hypnotics also bring about sleep.
 Tranquilizers help with anxiety.
-When these substances are abused, it is imperative to get into treatment right away.

-How Do Depressants Vs Stimulants Affect Our Bodies?
+Depressants vs Stimulants.
+How Do They Affect Our Bodies?

 Is One More Addictive Than The Other?